FlyGinger/MIPS-pipeline-CPU/README.md

 ### Intro

-Now, this is a stall 5-stage pipeline CPU with 1 branch delay slot, which means that the CPU will stall when hazards occur.
+Now, this is a 5-stage pipeline CPU with 1 branch delay slot, which means that the CPU will "forwarding" when hazards occur.

 No bugs with demo program, but no further guarantee.